rlf-arlut/tmrg/doc/source/triplication.rst

    :language: verilog
    :linenos:

-.. include:: ../../examples/fsm03.rst

 Module instantiations
 #####################

 Until now, we have been considering only single modules.
 In real designs we have a hierarchy of many modules.
 Lets try to understand how triplication works in this case.

 Only named connections are supported!

 All modules must be known at the time of triplication.
 In case of elements from a library, one has to load the library (which may not be that easy) or provide a simple file in which definitions of modules and their inputs/outputs are provided.
 In this case, one has to add ``tmrg do_not_touch`` directive in the module body.

 For all other modules (not from a library and not having the ``do_not_touch`` constraint) triplication is always done inside the module.
 It is NOT possible to have three copies of the module inside another module.

 Lets go through some examples.